Amogha-Upadyaya/PRODIGY_CS_01/README.md

 The following repository documents the Task-01 assigned during my Cybersecurity Internship at Prodigy InfoTech

 ## Description
-Create a Python program that can encrypt and decrypt text using the Caesar Cipher Algorithm.
-Allow users to input a message and a shift value to perform encryption and decryption.
+**_Caesar Cipher - Text Encryption and Decryption Tool_**

+The Python Program implements the Caesar Cipher algorithm for encrypting and decrypting text messages.
+It allows users to choose between encryption and decryption and provides a user-friendly interface for entering messages and shift values.

 ## Key Functionalities
 - Encrypts text messages using the Caesar Cipher algorithm.